19 Sep 2019 • BLOG - News

 We’ve been going on and on about emojis for quite some time now.
 Do they work?
 Which one’s best?
 We’d done a ton of research on the matter and have shared our findings with you.
 Maybe you’re not as excited to see them spread through the cyberspace as we are, but come on, they’re pretty cool.
 Here we see how Product Hunt uses them in a relevant context, creating a nostalgic feeling of mid-1990’s computer games.

-4 top tips to killer email subject lines
+Four top tips for killer email subject lines

 When it comes to constructing your subject line, there are three things you should always consider and follow like a ritual.